Creator Questions: Getting started

 Anyone that meets our creator requirements is eligible to launch a project on Kickstarter.

-Just click the green "Start a project" button on this page to begin building your project.
-You can find tips on structuring and running your project in our Creator Handbook, and refer to our rules to make sure your project idea is a good fit.
+Just head to our start page to begin building your project.
+You can find tips on structuring and running your project in our Resources Compendium, and refer to our rules to make sure your project idea is a good fit.
 Meanwhile, feel free to save your project as a draft and return to finish it up or submit it for review at a later date.

 Kickstarter is open to backers all over the world.